AsadiAhmad/Filtering-in-Frequency-Domain/README.md

 PSNR (Original vs Noisy): 8.12 dB
 PSNR (Original vs Reconstructed): 19.47 dB

+## PSNR Calculation

+The Peak Signal-to-Noise Ratio (PSNR) measures the quality of reconstruction.
+It is defined as:

+PSNR = 20 · log₁₀(MAXᵢ/√MSE)

+where:
+- MAXᵢ is the maximum possible pixel value (255 for 8-bit images)
+- MSE is the mean squared error between original and processed images:

+MSE = (1/MN) · Σᵢ₌₀ᴹ⁻¹ Σ�₌₀ᴺ⁻¹ [I(i,j) - K(i,j)]²

+Higher PSNR values indicate better quality reconstruction.

 ## 🪪 License

 This project is licensed under the MIT License.